oceanbase/awesome-oceanbase-mcp/src/oceanbase_mcp_server/README.md

 OB_PASSWORD=your_password
 OB_DATABASE=your_database
 ```

+### Method 2: .env File
-2. Configure in the .env file
+Configure in the `.env` file (copy from `.env.template` and modify as needed).
-## Usage
+## 🚀 Usage

+The OceanBase MCP Server supports three transport modes:

 ### Stdio Mode

-Add the following content to the configuration file that supports the MCP server client:
+Add the following content to your MCP client configuration file:

 ```json
 {